1988-2008 Unadjusted Presidential Exit Polls: A 51.9-41.7% Average Democratic Margin

-A total of 226 polls (82.4%) shifted from the poll to the vote in favor of the Republican.
-Only 48 shifted to the Democrat.
-Normally, as in coin-flipping, there should have been a shift of 150 to the Republican and 150 to the Democrat.
-What is the probability P of 226 polls red-shifting to the Republicans?
+A total of 232 polls shifted from the poll to the vote in favor of the Republican.
+Only 42 shifted to the Democrat.
+Normally, as in coin-flipping, there should have been an equal shift.

 The Binomial distribution function:

-Example: The MoE was exceeded in 126 of 274 state exit polls.
+The Margin of Error was exceeded in 135 of 274 state exit polls.
 Only 14 would normally be expected.

 The Ultimate Smoking Gun that proves Systemic Election Fraud:

 The following table summarizes a) the number of state elections which there was a Republican red-shift from the exit poll to the vote, b) the number (n) of states in which the margin of error was exceeded in favor of the Republican, c) the probability that n states would red-shift beyond the MoE to the Republican, d) the Democratic unadjusted aggregate state exit poll share, e) the Democratic recorded share, f) the differential between the exit poll and recorded vote.